z-x-yang/GCT/TensorFlow/README.md

 We made two changes on `tf_cnn_benchmarks`.

-1. We applied [GCT](https://github.com/z-x-yang/GCT/blob/master/TensorFlow/convnet_builder.py#L123) before each convolutional layer.
+1. We applied [GCT](https://github.com/z-x-yang/GCT/blob/master/TensorFlow/convnet_builder.py#L123) before every convolutional layer.
 The definition of GCT can be found [here](https://github.com/z-x-yang/GCT/blob/master/TensorFlow/convnet_builder.py#L147-L211).
+This TensorFlow version will automatically apply GCT before every convolutional layer.

 2. We added a new argument [weight_decay_on_beta](https://github.com/z-x-yang/GCT/blob/master/TensorFlow/benchmark_cnn.py#L271-L272).
 When `weight_decay_on_beta` is `True`, weight decay (WD) is applied on the gating bias of GCT.